 - On journeys including air travel, luggage will be subject to a considerable amount of handling and we would recommend that your luggage be of sturdy construction.

 - Princess recommends that your travel protection is adequate enough to cover any possible loss or damage which may occur.
 Any loss or damage caused by Princess or an airline must be reported immediately to the responsible party.

-- Air regulations for domestic air travel in China, Thailand and Cambodia require that each passenger check one suitcase with a maximum weight of 44 pounds on the domestic flights.
+- Air regulations for domestic air travel in China require that each passenger check one suitcase with a maximum weight of 44 pounds on the domestic flights.
 Weights over 44 pounds may be subject to the excess charges which you will need to pay.
 These rates vary by carrier and can be as high as 2 USD per pound.

 Luggage needed during Land Tour